spncrhrstn/spencerharston.com/src/now.md

 ## Watching

-*Young Sheldon* is my current background show when I need something on.
-It's meh but good enough.
-I'll also watch random movies on Netflix when I'm doing some exercising.
+It's October, and that means a new season of *The Great British Baking Show*.

+My wife and I are watching the new Kristen Bell show on Netflix, *Nobody Wants This*.
+Two episodes in, I find it pretty funny.

 I'm also on the hunt for the adaptations of some of the book I read (namely *Under the Dome*) but I may just have to get a temporary subscription to some random streaming site.

 ## Playing

-Started playing some *Descenders* for scratching that "just have some fun" itch.
-Still want to try out *Horizon: Zero Dawn* at some point.
-I'll try and pick up *Risk of Rain 2* again, since it was just updated, possibly for the last time.
+I'm playing *Descenders* for scratching that "just have some fun" itch.

+I started *Horizon: Zero Dawn* a couple days ago (and yes, I'm playing on easy difficulty).
+It runs beautifully on my [Linux PC](/posts/2024/building-a-new-pc-in-2024/).

 *Slay the Spire* is my current fallback whenever I want to play something but don't want to start anything new.